dabadgarcia/qiimereporter/README.md

 <br>

-If you type `qiimereporter example-metadata`, a template file called `sample-metadata.tsv` will be created in your working directory.
+If you type `qiimereporter example-metadata`, a Qiime2 template file called `sample-metadata.tsv` will be created in your working directory.
+More information about the metadata file can be found [here](https://docs.qiime2.org/2018.8/tutorials/metadata/).

 <br>